Meeting Sarah Griffin

-“Sorry we don’t have anything fancy like that here…but you could always travel down root 94 to get….”
-The waitress try to explain, but Monica was too tired to travel on farther.
+“Sorry, we don’t have anything fancy like that here…but you could always travel down root 94 to get….”
+The waitress tries to explain, but Monica was too tired to travel no farther.

 Monica stared out the window as she waited for her cup of coffee to drink up.
-She notice that there was a couple walking dogs and holding hands.
-Monica knows that she could never experience a romantic relationship with anyone, but she often wonders what it would be like to be loved by someone and to love them back, and to know what a first kiss feels like.
-However seeing the young man and women holding each other, turned the wonders and what ifs on in Monica’s mind.
+She notices that there was a couple walking dogs and holding hands.
+Monica knows that she could never experience a romantic relationship with anyone, but she often wonders what it would be like to be loved by someone and to love them back and to know what a first kiss feels like.
+However seeing the young man and women holding each other, turned the wonders and what-ifs on in Monica’s mind.
 Just then the young waitress brought Monica’s coffee over to her and gave Monica the bill.
-Monica murmurs her thanks to the waitress and took a sip of her hot steamy liquid that is laid in front of her.
+Monica murmured her thanks to the waitress and then took a sip of her hot steamy coffee.

-Monica then scanned the café and looked at everyone, until a certain individual caught her eye.
-A police detective sitting at the bar reading files of paper work that was laid out in front of him.
-He had dark brown hair that parted a little to one side, with little gray hairs poking out of it in little patches.
-He looked to be in his mid 40s or so and looked a bit tired.
+Monica then scanned the café and looked at everyone, until a particular individual caught her eye.
+A police detective is sitting at the bar reading files of paperwork that was laid out in front of him.
+He had dark brown hair that parted a little to one side, with short gray hairs poking out of it in small patches.
+He looked to be in his mid-40s or so and looked a bit tired.
 Just then the man looked up from his reading as if to sense that Monica was looking at him.
-When he looked up she saw a glimpse of his stunning blue eyes as they looked like a deep of ocean view.
+When he looked up, she saw a glimpse of his stunning blue eyes as they looked like a deep of ocean view.
 Monica had to look down at her coffee as she starts to sense those eyes glaring at her.
-Then Monica realized those eyes were not looking at her but a little girl about the age of 10 standing at the doorway.
-The little girl walked over to the man and gave him a hug.
+Then Monica realized those eyes were not looking at her but a little girl about the age of 10 standing in the doorway.
+The little girl walked over to the man and hugged him.

-“I know dad, but Mrs. Wilson is sick with the flu and I have my homework done and that, I wanted to take a walk and I found you here all by yourself so I wanted to come in…oh please don’t be mad daddy.”
-Sarah stated as she was longing for her father to come home at a descent hour of the day.
-Lately he has been coming home sometime around nine or ten or even midnight.
+“I know dad, but Mrs. Wilson is sick with the flu, and I have my homework done and that, I wanted to take a walk, and I found you here all by yourself, so I wanted to come in.
+Oh please don’t be mad, daddy.”
+Sarah stated as she was longing for her father to come home at a decent hour of the day.
+Lately, he has been coming home sometime around nine or ten or even midnight.
 Sarah wishes that things will be back to normal to have her father sing to her and read her a bedtime story like before.
-But her father has to work double time to give her and him a nice place to live and to place food on the table.
+But her father has to work double time to give her and him a beautiful place to live and to place food on the table.

-“Oh…Griff let her stay I can keep watch of her.
-She can be a big help out around closing time, since I’m a little short staff here.”
+“OhGriff, Roan let her stay I can keep watch over her.
+She can be a big help out around closing time since I’m a little short staff here.”
 Mrs. Parker stated as she sort of eavesdrop on their conversation.

 “I don’t want her to cause trouble.”
-Griffin started to protested but Mrs. Parker cut him off.
+Griffin started to protest, but Mrs. Parker cut him off.

-“Oh alright…go ask Sandy if you could help out around here.”
-Griffin said as he gave his daughter a wink, Sarah giggled and gave her father a hug.
+“Oh alright, go ask Cindy if you could help out around here,” Griffin said as he gave his daughter a wink, Sarah giggled and hugged her father.
 At that site, Monica smiled and took another sip of her coffee.

-“I got to go….the case closes at 8:30 and I need to get back at the station anyways, thanks for the lovely dinner and for all the help.
-I’ll sung by and pick Sarah up after my shift is over okay.”
+“I got to go the case closes at 8:30 and I need to get back at the station anyway, thanks for the lovely dinner and all the help.
+I’ll swing by and pick Sarah up after my shift is over okay.”
 Griffin stated as he finished his last drop of coffee.

 “More coffee madam?”
 The young brunet waitress came by a few minutes later asking Monica for another cup of coffee.
-Monica nodded and the waitress poured more coffee into her cup.
+Monica nodded, and the waitress poured more coffee into her mug.
 It was getting near closing time when Monica was about ready to leave and go off.
 Until suddenly she was stopped by a little girl.

 “It’s alright.
-It was just an ancient.”
-Monica said as she help the little girl pick up the broken pieces of the plate that the girl dropped as she bumped into Monica.
+It was just an accident.”
+Monica said as she helps the little girl pick up the broken pieces of the plate that the girl dropped as she bumped into Monica.

 “You not from around here are you?”
 Sarah asked.